-- 6.7.1 Be individuals with senior positions within their governments who make TB an important part of their platform, who have influence at country and global level, and who are advocates for the partnership.
-From a company with demonstrated commitment to global health - 6.7.2 Have relevant experience in global health and should be senior enough within their country to influence country, regional, and global policies and financing - 6.7.3 Ideally be high-level individual, such as a Minister of Health, or other high-level government official or Minister of another relevant sector such as Gender Ministry, Finance Ministry, Labor Ministry, etc.
+- 6.7.1 Be individuals with senior positions within their governments who make TB an important part of their platform, who have influence at country and global level, and who are advocates for the Partnership. - 6.7.2 Have relevant experience in global health and should be senior enough within their country to influence country, regional, and global policies and financing - 6.7.3 Ideally be a high-level individual, such as a Minister of Health, or other high-level government official or Minister of another relevant sector such as Gender Ministry, Finance Ministry, Labor Ministry, etc.